Stanwood Duval: Early career

 Duval was born to Stanwood Richardson Duval Sr. (1913–2001), and the former Bonnie Parker Faught.
 He was raised in Houma, the seat of Terrebonne Parish, where his father operated a successful insurance business and was prominent in community affairs.
 He graduated from Louisiana State University in Baton Rouge, in 1964 with a Bachelor of Arts degree, and from the Louisiana State University Law School in 1966 with a Bachelor of Laws.
-He practiced law from 1966–1994 in Houma eventually becoming a senior partner of Duval, Funderburk, Sundbery and Lovell, LP.
+He practiced law from 1966 to 1994 in Houma eventually becoming a senior partner of Duval, Funderburk, Sundbery and Lovell, LP.
 At the age of 31, Duval served as an elected delegate to the 1973 Louisiana Constitutional Convention, where he served on committees for rules of procedure and for the executive branch.
 In 1994, he assumed his seat of the federal bench having been confirmed by the U.S. Senate on September 28, 1994.
 Duval succeeded Judge George Arceneaux, who was Duval's former law partner, who died in office in 1993.
 He was also the assistant city attorney of Houma from 1970 to 1972 and the attorney for the consolidated Terrebonne Parish government from 1988 to 1993.